Seattle Plumbing, Sewer, & Heating

 Sewer Line Belly / Sagging Pipe

-Seattle Sewer Company sees this pretty often across Seattle, especially in areas where soil shifts or older lines have settled.
-And most homeowners don’t realize what’s happening until the symptoms start getting harder to ignore.
+Seattle Sewer Company sees this frequently across Seattle, especially in areas with soil shifts or older pipes that have settled.
+Most homeowners don’t notice until symptoms become harder to ignore.

 What Causes Sewer Line Belly / Sagging Pipe?